yashbonde/text2sql/README.md

 # Text2SQL using pretrained models

+Install all the dependencies before running, see [requirements](requirements.txt).

 ## Parsing

 In order to convert JSON objects into langauge models use the [`parse_to_lm.py`](./parse_to_lm.py), usage: